 Cultural resources are defined as buildings, sites, structures, or objects, each of which may have historical, architectural, archaeological, cultural, or scientific importance.
 Numerous federal, State, and local laws, regulations, and statutes seek to protect and target the management of cultural resources.
 Depending upon a variety of preconditions, such as the inclusion of federal monies or significant effects on wetlands, federal or State law may be the primary governing code.
 For the proposed project, these laws, regulations, and statutes include California Public Resources Code Sections 5020-5029, and Articles 10 and 11 of the San Francisco Planning Code 44.
 For the purposes of this Initial Study, the term "historic architectural resource" refers to buildings, structures, objects, sites, landscapes, and historic districts.
 The term is used to distinguish such resources from archaeological resources.
-Archaeological interest, and are typically subsurface deposits.
+Archaeological resources refer to material remains of past human life or activities that are of archaeological interest, and are typically subsurface deposits.